ajakaja/ajakaja.github.io/_posts/2024-03-12-indicators.md

 2. $$\delta(x)$$ doesn't have a value at $$x=0$$ because it depends on that invisible variable, $$1/dx$$.
 The value is not exactly infinite: it's "whatever is required to cancel out a $$dx$$".
 3. You can't multiply two delta functions in the same variable by each other, like $$\delta(x) \delta(x) = \frac{1_{x=0} 1_{x=0}}{\| dx \|^2 }$$, because the two copies of $$\| dx \|$$ aren't going to cancel out a single $$dx$$ in the numerator and will leave an overall factor of $$1/\| dx \|$$ that you have no way to integrate.

 Also, compare this construction to a typical "nascent delta function" construction.
 Delta functions are often defined as the limit of a series of smooth functions whose properties integrals go, in the limit, to the behavior of a delta function.
 Usually the smooth functions are a Gaussian, square cutoffs, or some other $$\e \eta(x/\e)$$ for an integrable $$\eta$$ that has $$\int \eta \d x = 1$$.
 But these, I think, are trying to express exactly the idea of $$\frac{1_a}{\| dx \|}$$.
 They want to make something whose (1) integral, in the limit, converges to being nonzero at exactly a single point, and which (2) perfectly cancels out the value of $$dx$$ at that point, except for its sign, integrating to $$\pm 1$$.
 Well why not just write that directly?
-(Well, it does not solve for the main reason you might be using nascent delta constructions, which is that you are demanding things be rigorously constructed out of classical functions for some reason.
+(Well, it does not solve for the main reason you might be using nascent delta constructions, which is that you are demanding things be rigorously constructed out of classical functions for some reason---maybe because you have a class of functions whose properties are preserved in the limits of series?
 But I'm not concerned about that.)

 Also, it makes $$\delta$$'s change-of-variable rules obvious.
 For instance $$\delta(-(x-a)) = \delta(x-a)$$ is given by